Healthy Grilling: Transform Your Backyard Cooking for Better Health

 The same goes for chicken.
 The recommendation is that the skin be removed before placing it on the fire.
 Like beef, this also reduces the chances of serving backyard barbecue guests with an excessively burnt meal.
 The advantages are apparent.
 You reduce the chance of heart disease, high blood pressure, and bad cholesterol while ensuring your protein is cooked perfectly.

-Zesty Herb Marinade
+Try Our Zesty Herbal Marinade

 Ingredients: